MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -PrebuiltModelSelectedSitesList

-This parameter allows administrators to pass a list of SharePoint site URLs to modify the prebuilt model and [prebuilt document processing](https://docs.microsoft.com/en-US/microsoft-365/syntex/prebuilt-overview) premium feature's selected sites list.
+This parameter allows administrators to pass a list of SharePoint site URLs to modify the prebuilt model and [prebuilt document processing](/microsoft-365/syntex/prebuilt-overview) premium feature's selected sites list.
 By default this parameter overwrites the existing list with the user input list.
 Additionally, the `PrebuiltModelSelectedSitesListOperation` parameter can be used to specify a different operation.
-This parameter can only be called if the prebuilt model's scope is set to "SelectedSites".
+This parameter can only be called if the prebuilt model's scope is set to `SelectedSites`.
 The inputted list of site URLs cannot exceed 100 items.

 > [!NOTE]
 > Use of this parameter requires that the tenant either have the required license or pay-as-you-go billing set up.
-For more information, visit [Licensing for Microsoft Syntex](https://learn.microsoft.com/en-us/microsoft-365/syntex/syntex-licensing).
+For more information, visit [Licensing for Microsoft Syntex](/microsoft-365/syntex/syntex-licensing).

 ```yaml
 Type: String[]